uxmal/reko/README.md

 Depending on what you do Visual Studio might try to rebuild NativeProxy which depends on CMake.
-You can either install [CMake](https://cmake.org/download/) and make sure it's added to your PATH or disable the project in Visual Studios.
+You can either install [CMake](https://cmake.org/download/) and make sure it's added to your PATH or disable the project in Visual Studio.

-Having CMake installed as part of Visual Studios is sufficient to run msbuild from the `Developer Command Prompt` but not when building from inside VS, unless you've added that to your global PATH.
-Installing CMake externally allow you to add it to PATH during the installation.
+Having CMake installed as part of Visual Studio is sufficient to run msbuild from the `Developer Command Prompt` but not when building from inside VS, unless you've added that to your global PATH.
+Installing CMake externally allows you to add it to PATH during the installation.

 ### How do I start Reko?